-Positioning themselves to accomplish all of the above requires of secondary mathematics teachers a breadth of experience and expertise with justification as well as with proof.
-Teachers need to be on the alert for special cases (e.g., any number raised to the zero power is not always 1), they need to recognize an exhaustive list of cases, and they need to recognize the limitations of reasoning from diagrams.
-Not only do they need experience with justification and proof, but they also need to be able to craft explanations that communicate aspects of justification at an appropriate level.
-For example, they need to be able to explain why a process does not generalize when applied to a different entity, and they need to be able to explain the logic or organizing idea of a formal proof to students without extensive (or any) experience in constructing proofs.
-Examples arising from our situations include:
+When creating formal or informal arguments, teachers need to be on the alert for special cases (e.g., any number raised to the zero power is not always 1), they need to recognize or generate an exhaustive list of cases, and they need to recognize the limitations of reasoning from diagrams.
+Not only do they need experience with justification and proof but they also need to be able to craft explanations that communicate aspects of justification at an appropriate level.
+For example, they need to be able to explain why a process does not generalize when applied to a different entity, and they need to be able to discern the logic or organizing idea of a formal proof so they can explain it to students who have limited experience in constructing proofs.
+Examples arising from our situations include: 1.
+Constructing an array of explanations for why the sum of the first n natural numbers is $\frac{n(n+1)}{2}$ , including appealing to cases, by making strategic choices for pair-wise grouping of numbers, and by appealing to arithmetic sequences and properties of such sequences.

-- 1. Constructing an array of explanations for why the sum of the first n natural numbers is $\frac{n(n+1)}{2}$ , including appealing to cases, by making strategic choices for pair-wise grouping of numbers and by appealing to arithmetic sequences and properties of such sequences. - 2.
-Arguing by contradiction (excluded middle): To prove that if the opposite angles of a quadrilateral are supplementary, then the quadrilateral can be inscribed in a circle, construct a circumcircle about three vertices of a quadrilateral and argue that if the fourth vertex can be in neither the interior nor the exterior of the circle, then the fourth vertex must be on the circumcircle, and therefore the quadrilateral can be inscribed in a circle.
+2. Arguing by contradiction (excluded middle): To prove that if the opposite angles of a quadrilateral are supplementary, then the quadrilateral can be inscribed in a circle, one can construct a circumcircle about three vertices of a quadrilateral and argue that if the fourth vertex can be in neither the interior nor the exterior of the circle, then the fourth vertex must be on the circumcircle, and therefore the quadrilateral can be inscribed in a circle.